 Contested child custody cases often depend on the report findings and testimony of child custody experts.
 Our Las Vegas child custody attorneys have a working relationship with most, if not all, of the local court certified child custody experts.
 Jennifer V. Abrams and Vincent Mayo have successfully represented parents of both genders in contested child custody matters.
 Their decades of experience are available for your advantage.

 Contact our office at 702-222-4021 if your question is not available in this Las Vegas Divorce FAQ.
 One of our expert Las Vegas divorce attorneys will be glad to speak with you.
-Our attorneys offer phone consultations as a courtesy at no charge.
+Our Las Vegas divorce attorneys offer phone consultations as a courtesy at no charge, and in-depth 2 hour meetings.